 Clinical research indicates hot flushes occur 33% more frequently when blood sugar is unstable.
 Regulating insulin and blood glucose may reduce the occurrence of hot flushes 8.
-Choose a diet high in fibre and slow release carbohydrates, adequate protein and good fats.
-Small and frequent meals can also help to regulate blood sugar.
+Choose a diet high in fibre and

 In addition avoid/reduce substances that spike blood sugar such as caffeine, alcohol and refined sugar.

 An overall dietary approach that includes healthy wholefoods will go a lot way to having a flush free/few menopause there are certain foods that can be particularly beneficial to include during this time.
 Phytoestrogens are plant substances that act in a similar manner to estrogen.
 They act by binding to the estrogen receptors albeit 100-1000 times less strongly then estradiol.
 This weak binding action helps to reduce the estrogen spikes 9.

 There are 3 classes of phytoestrogens and some of the best food sources of these are:

 Isoflavones: soybeans (tempeh, tofu, edamame), chickpeas and lentils